ButbkaDrug/butbkadrug.github.io/content/about.md

 # Family Life
 I have loving wife and three amazing kids who bring so much joy and happiness to our life.

+Feel free to connect with me and share your programming adventures!
+Let's learn and grow together.